ho-nl/graphcommerce-deployment-workflows/README-hypernode.md

 Repeat the above if your frontend must be reachable by multiple domains.
 The `/data/web/nginx/<your_front_end_domain>` directory should already exist as a result of running the `hypernode-manage-vhosts` command when setting up the vhosts in the previous step.

+## Whitelisting the frontend server

+If your Magento backend is also running on the Hypernode platform, but not on the same hypernode as the frontend, you will want to whitelist the frontend Hypernode to avoid it being blocked by the bot protection due to a high number of requests.
+Refer to the Hypernode docs at https://docs.hypernode.com/hypernode-platform/tools/how-to-use-the-hypernode-systemctl-cli-tool.html#use-the-hypernode-systemctl-tool-to-whitelist-ips on how to do this.